kealiu/ComfyUI-ZeroShot-MTrans/README.md

 This node implementation the [illumination transfer](https://github.com/ttchengab/zest_code/blob/main/demo_gradio.py#L127), and make it an ComfyUI node.
 You can use any IPA and controlnet node as your wish.

 This node implenment the red rect area of paper figure.
+For quickly start, you can refer to [zest_workflow.json](zest_workflow.json) in this repo.

 ## install